libktx/ktx/json/README.md

     - `JsonSerializer<T>`
     - `ReadOnlyJsonSerializer<T>`

-All of these extension methods are consistent with the official `Json` API, but provide inlined reified typing to avoid passing `Class` instances to improve code readability.
+All of these extension methods are consistent with the official `Json` API, but provide improved Kotlin typing signatures and inlined reified type parameters to avoid passing `Class` instances and improve code readability.

 A comparison of the APIs when used from Kotlin: